ashley-ferreira/ashley-ferreira/README.md

 ![29er](29er.jpg)

-I hope to get a personal website up and running using GitHub pages soon.
+I hope to get a personal website up and running using GitHub pages over the holiday break.